brianach/wells/README.md

 ## Logo

-The logo uses a water droplet and a celtic spiral which I tilted horizontally to give the impression of water ripples.
+The logo is made up of a water droplet and a celtic spiral.
+I tilted the spiral horizontally to give the impression of water ripples.

 ## Home